railwayapp/docs/src/pages/getting-started.md

 layout="intrinsic"
 width={800} height={440} quality={80} />

-Under the list of options in the menu, select "Deploy Starter".
+Under the list of options in the menu, select "Deploy Template".

-### Deploy the Next JS Prisma Starter
+### Deploy the Next JS Prisma Template

-Railway offers 40+ starters ranging from blogs to self-hosted apps.
+Railway offers 50+ templates ranging from blogs to self-hosted apps.
 Use the search bar at the top right and type `NextJS Prisma`.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1643761460/docs/findnextjs_kvgmuj.gif"
-alt="Deploy the Starter"
+alt="Deploy the Template"
 layout="intrinsic"
 width={800} height={546} quality={80} />

-Click the `NextJS Prisma` starter to deploy it.
+Click the `NextJS Prisma` template to deploy it.

-Railway requires that you have a valid GitHub account linked to deploy a starter.
+Railway requires that you have a valid GitHub account linked to deploy a template.
 If there is no account associated with your Railway account, you will be prompted to link an account.

 Let's go with the default settings in the Deploy menu and click the deploy button.

-When you click deploy, Railway will create a repo using the `NextJS Prisma` starter as the source on your linked GitHub account and kick off an initial deploy after the project is created.
+When you click deploy, Railway will create a repo using the `NextJS Prisma` template as the source on your linked GitHub account and kick off an initial deploy after the project is created.

 Once the project is created you will land on your project dashboard.